 An over emphasis on the use of the road by cars has undermined the environmental quality of the neighbourhood for people walking, using public transport or cycling.
 The junction with the High Road is an accident spot and the pavements throughout are narrow and are poorly designed for people with mobility issues.

-- Plant more greenery around the area
+- More greenery planted around the area

 Plans for the proposed improvements were discussed with the local community in early July 2017.
+Work completed in late 2018.

 West Anglia Mainline Upgrade